JorgeOOMM/IPAddress2Geolocation/README.md

 This library geo locate and geo coordinate a internet IP address

-Create the IPAddressGeolocationLookup object for geo locate IP address
+Create the GeoAddressLookup object for geo locate IP address

-> let lookup = IPAddressGeolocationLookup()
+> let lookup = GeoAddressLookup()

 Get the geo location of ip address and print the country with the flag